Internal Medicine Billing Challenges and How Smart Practices Are Solving Them

 Here is something that does not get discussed enough: internal medicine is one of the hardest specialties to bill for correctly.
 Not because the rules are impossible to follow, but because the sheer volume and variety of clinical work creates an enormous number of opportunities for billing errors to occur.

-On any given day, an internal medicine doctor might see a newly diagnosed diabetic patient, review lab results for someone with chronic kidney disease, conduct a preventive care visit, manage a patient's blood pressure medications, and handle a care coordination call with a cardiologist.
+On any given day, an internal medicine billing might see a newly diagnosed diabetic patient, review lab results for someone with chronic kidney disease, conduct a preventive care visit, manage a patient's blood pressure medications, and handle a care coordination call with a cardiologist.
 Each of those encounters has its own coding requirements, its own documentation standards, and its own payer-specific rules.

 When billing staff are not trained specifically for internal medicine, or when the practice is simply too busy to give billing the attention it needs, mistakes happen consistently.
 And those mistakes carry real financial consequences.